 Several Game Data Live customers have gathered data since 2014 including an Arizona state champ.
 That Arizona state champ has used Game Data Live for 4 seasons, winning 3 out of 4 state championship games.

 Networking within the pressbox is relatively simple.
 One person can shoot video and enter basic data and another can view it in the pressbox.
 Coaches see a play list for the entire game and can easily find plays and their video from the last possession.
-The person shooting the video can use an iPad, iPhone or a Macintosh.
+The person shooting the video can use an iPad, iPhone or a Macintosh with a camcorder.

 View - 1 iPad + 1 Mac with Networking - Demonstration Video